 Hannah jerked around as though spooked, then recovered to snap, “Why what?”

 “Why do I meet them at five o’clock?”

-Why had I left my home?
+Why had she left her home?

 “Let’s go, Rayen,” Mr. Suarez said with a cool politeness, lifting his chin toward the classroom.
 His voice was less hostile than Dr. Maxwell’s and not nearly as superior sounding as Nicholas’s had been.